You can buy a manufactured home with USDA manufactured home loan?

 Just call or email to discuss your scenario and let us show you the “Metroplex” difference!

 As a starting point, the USDA handbook defines a manufactured home as follows:

-However, you can purchase a new manufactured home with a USDA loan and guidelines state the following:
+However, you can purchase a new manufactured home with a USDA manufactured home loan with the guidelines stated below.